stefanbie/PerfUI/README.md

 The aim of the project is to create a minimal, robust framework for threading out UI test based on *pytest* together with *Selenium webdriver* and *Chrome*.
 The combination of the three tools was chosen based on certain criteria; free, increasing trend of interest, well documented.

-##Setup
+## Environment Setup

-To setup a the performance environment on a clean Ubuntu:
+To setup a the performance environment on a clean Ubuntu instance:
 ```
 # Set up SSH:
 ssh-keygen